Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 - Appear in person at the embassy.
 Bring your valid US passport.

-Fee: USD 50 per affidavit (as of 2025, per the US Embassy FAQ).
+Fee: USD 50 per notarial service (as of 2026, per the US Embassy).

-The second option: if you are going back to the US anyway, you can obtain a state-level certificate from your state vital statistics office and have it apostilled by your state Secretary of State.
+The second option: if you are going back to the US anyway, you can get a state-level certificate from your state vital statistics office and have it apostilled by your state Secretary of State.
 This approach is more common for Path C registrations (couples who married in the US and are now registering that marriage in Korea).

 Apostille route